Skip to main content

 Why this landing page exists

-Visitors searching this phrase care more about duplicate handling than about whether the engine is called a picker, wheel, or name tool.
+Visitors searching this phrase care more about whether duplicates are prevented than about whether the engine is called a picker, wheel, or name tool.

 The value appears after the first result

-This page should explain what changes after one pick has already happened, because that is where repeat behavior matters most.
+This page should explain what changes after one pick has already happened, because that is where repeat behavior and fairness questions become visible.

 The follow-up should stay close to the result

-People using no-repeat flows often continue drawing until the list is exhausted, so reuse and repeat actions matter.
+People using no-repeat flows often continue drawing until the list is exhausted, so reuse, repeat, and backup-winner actions matter.

 Quick FAQ